Primary alveolar hypoventilation

 - Waking up many times at night

-People with this disease are very sensitive to even small doses of sedatives or narcotics.
-These drugs can make their breathing problem much worse.
+People with this disease may be very sensitive to even small doses of sedatives or narcotics.
+These medicines can make their breathing problem much worse.

 Exams and Tests

-Tests will be done to rule out other causes.
+Tests will be done to check for other causes.
 For example, muscular dystrophy can make the rib muscles weak, and chronic obstructive pulmonary disease (COPD) damages the lung tissue itself.
 A small stroke can affect the breathing center in the brain.

 Tests that may be done include: